Why some heaps support constant-amortized-time decrease-key operations, and others do not: Lower Bound

-The \emph{permutation evolution} has the form $\Ids'=\ePerm (\Ids )$, where the leftmost root $\bigroot$ has in all terminal structures of the sequences of $\Ids$ subtree size at least $\frac{n }{\rcf \log n}$ and has a number of children which is at most ${\rcf \log \cst}$; this will be achieved by being in the small case of the big/small evolution and performing a decrease-key evolution on the relevant node.
-It is also required that all terminal structures of sequences in $\Ids$ are entirely unmarked.
+The \emph{permutation evolution} has the form $\Ids'=\ePerm (\Ids )$, where the leftmost root $\bigroot$ has in all terminal structures of the sequences of $\Ids$ a subtree size of at least $\frac{n }{\rcf \log n}$ and at most ${\rcf \log \cst}$ children; this will be achieved by being in the small case of the big/small evolution and performing a decrease-key evolution on the relevant node.
+It is also required that all terminal structures of sequences in $\Ids$ are entirely unmarked. \begin{fullonly}

-In a permutation evolution, the goal is to increase the distinctness, and is the only evolution to increase the number of sequences in the process of converting $\Ids$ to $\Ids'$.
+\end{fullonly} In a permutation evolution, the goal is to increase the distinctness, and is the only evolution to increase the number of sequences\shortfull{.}{ in the process of converting $\Ids$ to $\Ids'$.}